 With the OTHER Crimson Tide receiver being overshadowed by 2020 Heisman Trophy Winner Devonta Smith, some collectors may be caught snoozing on the Jaylen Waddle rookie card market.
 While Devonta surely deserves the attention, it could be a big mistake to forget about Waddle.
-In case you forgot, Jaylen Waddle established himself one of the most dominant forces in college football in 2020 before going down to a devastating ankle injury.
-Before being sidelined the junior wideout had 28 catches for 591 yards in just 5 games.
+In case you forgot, Jaylen Waddle established himself as one of the most dominant forces in college football in 2020 before going down to a devastating ankle injury.
+Before being sidelined, the junior wideout had 28 catches for 591 yards in just 5 games.
+Impressive to say the least.

 And while 2020 was his breakout season, it was long before then that the signs of a star were apparent.
 In his freshman year in 2018, Waddle burst into the scene by catching 45 passes for 848 total receiving yards and 7 touchdowns.
 Then in 2019, Waddle averaged 17 yards a catch and caught 6 TD passes as a sophomore.
 With glimpses of that speed and sheer athletic ability, one could look back and think the 2020 breakout was obvious.